ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 - [Remote and local copy](#remote-copy)
 - [Local-only copy](#local-copy)

-If you're not sure which option to use, we recommend using the "remote and local copy".
+If you're not sure which option to use, we recommend using the "local-only copy".
+The "remote and local copy" is best used if you plan to commit the suite back to the remote.

 Suites are, by default, created in the user's _Gadi_ home directory under `~/roses/<suite-ID>`.
 This path will be referred to as the *suite directory*.